-- Write the Project Name - Enter site information, site ID, latitude, longitude, elevation, ecoregion, and driving directions - Enter sampling event information: date and time, field staff, sonde and handset used, sampling equipment, sampling media, and indicate DO recalibration and pressure. - Enter field measurements.
+- Enter sampling event information: date and time, field staff, sonde and handset used, sampling equipment, sampling media, and indicate DO recalibration and pressure. - Enter field measurements.
 Indicate missing values with "MDP", if needed - Enter flow condition rating - Enter RID numbers, Analytical Suites, and sample processing and preservation information. - Enter observed probable sources in the Sampling Notes section - Enter streamflow measurement method and result.
 Add any streamflow comments to the Flow Comments section - Add any other relevant sampling event comments to the Sampling Notes section - If hard copy field sheets were used, they must be scanned and saved in survey folder upon returning to the office.